Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

 The backgrounds are dominated by SM processes containing prompt leptons.
 These are estimated using the simulated samples described in Section 3.
 The leading background contribution is from \ttbar events.
 The simulated \ttbar sample is normalized using the QCD next-to-NLO cross section, which includes resummation of next-to-next-to-leading logarithmic soft gluon terms for the top quark mass of 172.5\GeV~\cite{Czakon:2011xx}.
 A control region (CR), CR1, is defined to validate the \ttbar background using an $\Pe\Pgm$ sideband passing the same single-muon triggers used in the dimuon SR. The region CR1 has exactly the same event selection as the SR, except the flavors of the two leptons are required to be different.
 The events of CR1 are classified in three orthogonal regions according to the same criteria used for the SR, which are summarized in Table~\ref{tab:evt_sel_N_obj}.
 Since no mixing between generations of heavy neutrinos is assumed and the heavy neutrino always decays into a lepton and two jets in the signal process, the signal in CR1 is negligible.
+This expectation is supported by the observed consistency between simulated background predictions in CR1 and the corresponding data-driven estimates.
 Additional scale factors are applied to the \ttbar simulated samples, depending on the AK8 jet multiplicity.
-The scale factors are extracted from a simultaneous fit to all CRs and SRs.
-A comparison between the pre-fit and post-fit results in Fig.~\ref{fig:top_CRs} shows that the obtained scale factors are reasonable.
+The scale factors are extracted from a simultaneous fit to all CRs and SRs and range from 0.83 to 1.06.
+The uncertainties in these scale factors, determined from the fit, are assumed to cover the theoretical uncertainties in the simulated \ttbar distributions.